Jim and Lynda McLennan

 Northern Lights Lodge was the headquarters for several episodes of

-Fly Fusion TV, which Jim co-hosts with Derek Bird, including
+Fly Fusion TV, which Jim co-hosted with Derek Bird,

 Northern Lights was named Fly Fusion Magazine's